A guide to making your travel dreams a beautiful reality

 If you have been under the impression that travel for free is only for people who travel extensively or are frequent business travelers, this is for you.
 Anyone can learn the ins and outs of maximizing travel perks.
 For those of you who must travel on a budget or have limited funds, we will teach you ways you can also travel for free or at a low cost.

 Too many people miss out on unique life experiences or never take that trip on their bucket list because they believe it will be out of their financial reach.
 Recently, we came across a meme that said if you can buy lunch and go to Starbucks for a coffee five days a week while at work, you can afford a vacation if you save that money instead.
 We have had colleagues who often spend $15 to $20 daily between coffee runs and lunch.
-Take $15 and multiply by nine months of work days, and you have about $3000.
+Take $15 and multiply it by nine months of work days, and you have about $3000.
 Multiply that by two people; that is a very generous travel allowance.

 You may say that isn’t enough money for a vacation overseas.
 Grab some wine, and we will walk you through some of our trip finances and how we got there.
 Before you know it, you will be planning your own bucket list adventure.